 Make-up.
-Make-up opportunity for a chapter test or final exam will be possible only upon a timely presentation of a serious and justified explanation of the student's absence from the class test.
-The instructor has the right to request documentation of the student's absence from the class and to determine if the absence from the class test is justified.
-A make-up test must be taken within one week of the in-class test unless otherwise specified by the instructor.
-No more than one test may be taken by a student on a make-up basis.
+Make-up opportunity for a unit exam or final exam will be possible only upon a timely presentation of a serious and justified explanation of the student's absence from the class exam.
+The instructor has the right to request documentation of the student's absence from the class and to determine if the absence from the class exam is justified.
+A make-up exam must be taken within one week of the in-class exam unless otherwise specified by the instructor.
+No more than one exam may be taken by a student on a make-up basis.

 Course grade.
-If the student has achieved a minimum of 70% of the possible points for each unit test and a minimum of 60% of the possible points for the final exam, then a letter grade for the course will be assigned according to the level of achievement as provided in the table below:
+If the student has achieved a minimum of 70% of the possible points for each unit exam and a minimum of 60% of the possible points for the final exam, then a letter grade for the course will be assigned according to the level of achievement as provided in the table below:

 GRADE DEFINITION

-A 90% - 100% of the total possible points
+А 90% - 100% of the total possible points

-В 80% - <90% of the total possible points
+В 80% - $<90%$ of the total possible points

-C 70% - <80% of the total possible points
+С 70% - $<\!80\%$ of the total possible points

 Cr 70% - 100% of the total possible points

-NC < 70% of the total possible points
+NC <70% of the total possible points

 D 60% - $<70%$ of the total possible points

 F < 60% of the total possible points